IntentArchitect/Docs/articles/getting-started/tutorials/create-a-module/02-create-a-simple-module/create-a-simple-module.md

 During the Software Factory Execution, Intent Architect generated a Visual Studio solution along with the `EntityBase` template which was added in the [create a template](#create-a-template) step above.

-Navigate to the folder where the `.sln` solution file (and associated files) have been placed and open it with Visual Studio.
+Navigate to the folder where the `.sln` solution file (and associated files) has been placed and open it with Visual Studio.

 > [!TIP]
 > Intent Architect can open the folder where the generated content was placed by you going to the Application `Settings` and clicking on the path hyperlink located under the `Relative Output Location` input: